louplemaire/threejs-catacombs-museum/readme.md

 # Three.js Catacombs Museum

-An immersion in the forbidden corridors of the Catacombs of Paris.
+Immerse yourself in the Catabombs of Paris forbidden to the public.

+## Features

+- Click on the objects to see an information sheet
+- Scroll navigation

+## Resource

+### Textures

-Textures by texturehaven.com
+- texturehaven.com
+- poliigon.com

+### Models

+- sketchfab.com

 ## Instructions